daniel-rusu/pods4k/publishing/bom/README.md

 # Bill of Materials

-This library is composed of multiple modules and each module is published as a separate artifact.
+This library is composed of multiple modules where each module is published as a separate artifact.
 We also publish a single top-level artifact that automatically brings in all the artifacts of this library, so the simplest way to depend on the entire library is to add a single dependency to the top-level artifact as described in [dependency details](../../README.md#dependency).

-In addition to the above, we also publish a bill of materials, BOM, which references all the artifact versions for that particular release.
+In addition to the above, we also publish a bill of materials, BOM, which references all the artifact versions in that release.
 The main use-case for the BOM is if you prefer to pick and choose individual components instead of depending on the entire library.
 In that case, you can reference the BOM at a particular version and add dependencies for the components that you want without specifying their individual versions.